stefanovazzocell/LaunchPad/docs/errorcode.md

-Here is a list of LaunchPad error codes:
+Here is a list of LaunchPad's error codes:

  Code | Feature  | Error |
 :----:| -------- | ----- |